Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 Relaxing is essential to any person’s success — especially the success of those who have high octane careers.
 For some reason the ability to relax is something most of us think we should possess automatically; and some may even feel like it is a “waste” to practice relaxing.
 No wonder we have so much trouble with managing stress!

 Relaxation techniques demand practice.
 Remember, the definition of “technique” is the way an artist, writer, dancer or athlete employs the technical skills of his or her particular art or field of endeavor.
 Make these relaxation techniques a part of your life every day so you can master them and reap the benefits.
+By learning how to relax, you’ll not only find greater success in your professional life, but you’ll experience greater joy in your personal life, too.

 Quick Cool Down

 Your posture has an incredible impact on your mood and performance.
 The more you hunch over, the more you subject your internal organs to stress and compaction.
 Squeezing yourself uncomfortably into a space that is too tiny makes you feel powerless.
 Instead, practice standing tall and owning the space you occupy.
+Simply changing your posture is one of the easiest yet most effective relaxation techniques for anxiety or stress.
+By opening up your body and changing your physical state, you’re also clearing up your emotional and mental state.

 Watch Your Caffeine

 If you start your day with a serious dose of caffeine, you are sending a big ripple throughout your body in the form of pituitary hormones and adrenaline.
 And you will also experience the blood pressure spike that comes with lots of caffeine.
 All of those little changes add up to irritability and impatience — not a great way to relax.
 If you really want a small caffeine boost at work, opt for green tea instead; it has less caffeine, more healthy antioxidants as well as theanine, a calming amino acid for your nervous system that also improves attention.
+If you’re looking for ways to produce even more natural energy in your body, try this 10-day pure energy challenge.

 Use Acupressure to Instantly Relax

-If you’re suffering from anxiety, acupressure can help.
+Looking for relaxation techniques for anxiety?
+Acupressure can help.
 There are nine acupressure points that help relieve anxiety, and applying gentle pressure to one of them will regulate your blood pressure and calm your thudding heart.
 Try the point called Union Valley, in the web between the index finger and thumb, when you’re at your desk and need a quick fix.

 Take a Song and Humor Break